rust-lang/book/second-edition/src/ch10-01-syntax.md

 knows the type in the angle brackets in `Point` is a generic type rather than a concrete type.
 For example, we could choose to implement methods on `Point<f32>` instances rather than `Point` instances with any generic type.
-Listing 10-10 shows that we don't declare anything after the `impl` in this case, since we’re using a concrete type, `f32`:
+Listing 10-10 shows that we don’t declare anything after the `impl` in this case, since we’re using a concrete type, `f32`:

 ```rust